Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-loops.md

 </details>

 Now let's work on the version with a maximum number of guesses.
 At first glance this seems like a good candidate for a for loop because we have a max number of times we're going to run the loop, but let's dig into the actual sequence.

 We want to run the loop at most the max guesses number of times, but if the user guesses the number correctly we want to end the loop early.
-It is possible to end a loop early using the `break` statement but as a general rule for readability it is better to write meaningful loops that will only execute the number of times we want them to.
 In this case, a more complex while loop conditional statement along with a counter variable will result in a loop that does exactly what we want and also is easy to read and understand.

-Start by adding a counter variable `num_guesses` and increment inside of the while loop:
+1. Start by adding a counter variable `num_guesses` and increment inside of the while loop:

 ```python